 - Light sensitivity — The surface of the cornea can become irritated from dry eyes or stagnant tears, resulting in sensitivity to light.

-Possible Complications from Ectropion
+Complications From Ectropion

 Your cornea will become exposed and irritated from ectropion, making you increasingly prone to dryness.
 This can result in ulcers and abrasions on the cornea and may threaten your vision.

 When an individual’s skin is damaged as a result of trauma or burns (e.g. a severe bite) the manner in which the person’s eyelid rests against the eyes can be affected.
 Also, having a blepharoplasty (eyelid surgery) previously can result in ectropion, especially if the surgery removed a substantial amount of skin.
 Prior eye injuries or burns resulting in scarred tissue, as well as skin cancer or growths on the eyelid, also increase the risk for ectropion.

-- Facial paralysis: Some conditions, such as specific tumors or Bell’s palsy, can lead to paralysis of an individual’s facial muscles and nerves.
+Some conditions, such as specific tumors or Bell’s palsy, can lead to paralysis of an individual’s facial muscles and nerves.
 If the paralysis affects the eyelid muscles, it could result to ectropion.

-- Genetic disorders –Ectropion is rarely congenital (present at birth), yet ectropion is often linked with down syndrome and other genetic disorders.
+Ectropion is rarely congenital (present at birth), yet ectropion is often linked with down syndrome and other genetic disorders.

-- Age: Weakening muscle tissue linked to aging is the most common cause of the condition.
+Weakening muscle tissue linked to aging is the most common cause of the condition.

+After the surgery, healing requires up to two weeks until one returns to their regular activities.
 Oculoplastic surgery to treat ectropion is highly effective and safe.
 Recurrence occasionally happens after many years, yet the vast majority are successful and permanent.